ishapna26/SeasideSiesta/README.md

-Technologies Used:
-HTML, CSS, JavaScript, PHP

-Overview:
-Sea Side Siesta is a hotel management system website designed to enhance guest experience and streamline hotel operations.

-Features / Web Pages:

-Home Page – Visual introduction with a beachside luxury theme

-Booking Page – For accommodation reservations

-Dining Reservations – Reserve tables and explore menus

-Gallery – Browse hotel images and amenities

-Contact Page – Direct communication with hotel staff

-Login/Signup Page – Create accounts and sign in for personalized features
+Sea Side Siesta is a hotel management system website built using HTML, CSS, JavaScript, and PHP.
+It offers a smooth and user-friendly experience for both guests and hotel staff.
+The website includes essential pages such as a Home Page to showcase the beachside ambiance, a Booking Page for reserving accommodations, a Dining Reservation Page to book tables, a Gallery Page to explore hotel images, a Contact Page for direct communication, and a Login/Signup Page for account creation and personalized access.
+Sea Side Siesta combines functionality with elegance to deliver a complete digital hospitality solution.